MicrosoftDocs/minecraft-creator/creator/Documents/CommandsHowToMakeACTMMap.md

 ---
-title: Commands Part 4 - How To Make a Complete the Monument Map
+title: Commands - How To Make a Complete the Monument Map
 author: ReWrite-Media
 ---
-# Commands: Part 4 - How To Make a Complete the Monument Map
+# Commands - How To Make a Complete the Monument Map

 Now it’s time to create a complete command system: detecting the completion of a monument for a short “Complete the Monument” map.